-- 3.14 The Warblington Farm scheme is fully funded by the development industry, with no financial support from the Council.
+3.16 The Warblington Farm scheme is fully funded by the development industry, with no financial support from the Council.
 The scheme involves changing the use of the site in a phased manner from a dairy farm to a nature reserve.
 The Council commissioned Ricardo to undertake a review of Warblington Farm Mitigation Scheme against Natural England's new guidance published in early 2022.
-The addendum confirms that Warblington Farm Mitigation Scheme is still suitable and that there is a scientific link between the likely significant effect from the development and the mitigation at Warblington, as required by the Habitats Regulations.
-In the longer term, the Council aims to make Warblington Farm a key site in Havant's ecological network, increasing biodiversity and helping residents to enjoy and understand the intrinsic value of the natural environment. - 3.15 Only planning applications for 15 dwellings or less (net) (C3) or are regeneration projects within the regeneration areas (as defined at Appendix 1) granted on or after 18 November 2022 will be able to use Warblington Farm. - 3.16 If the application propose a non-C3 use but provides overnight accommodation, the Council will assess whether the scheme can use Warblington Farm on a case by case basis.
-The most common uses this would apply to would be care homes and other forms of housing for older people, hotels, holiday accommodation and certain employment uses. - 3.17 Where development does not meet the above criteria, it will not be possible for applicants to use the Council's mitigation scheme.
-This is because Warblington Farm has a finite capacity and is needed to mitigate the development planned for through the Council's Regeneration and Economy Strategy 2022-2036. - 3.18 The Council has undertaken a review of the Warblington Farm scheme against the new guidance submitted by Natural England, this confirms that the mitigation scheme is an acceptable mitigation option under the latest guidance.
-Both the Warblington Farm Mitigation Option for Nutrient Neutral Development in Havant Borough Report and the Addendum can be found on the Council's website. - 3.19 In addition to providing cost effective mitigation for nutrient neutrality, land at Warblington Farm also has the potential to deliver the following benefits: - A permanent refuge for Solent Waders and Brent Geese a number of sites will need to provide mitigation by means of a financial contribution towards the enhancement of habitats, particularly those on secondary support areas or low use sites; - The Environment Act 2021 means there will be a requirement for all new development to achieve a net gain in biodiversity.
-For development unable to make the necessary improvements on site, development contributions could be made to create and enhance habitats at Warblington Farm; and - The potential to provide additional nutrient mitigation subject to further feasibility and analysis.
+The addendum16 confirms that Warblington Farm Mitigation Scheme is still suitable and that there is a scientific link between the likely significant effect from the development and the mitigation at Warblington, as required by the Habitats Regulations.
+In the longer term, the Council aims to make Warblington Farm a key site in Havant's ecological network, increasing biodiversity and helping residents to enjoy and understand the intrinsic value of the natural environment.

+- 3.17 Only planning applications for 15 dwellings or less (net) (C3) or are regeneration projects within the regeneration areas (as defined at Appendix 1) granted on or after 18 November 2022 will be able to use Warblington Farm. - 3.18 If the application proposes a non-C3 use but provides overnight accommodation and has previously reserved mitigation at Warblington Farm, the Council will assess whether the scheme can use Warblington Farm on a case by case basis for the revised scheme.
+This will be subject to sufficient remaining capacity in the Warblington Farm mitigation scheme.
+The most common uses this would apply to would be care homes and other forms of housing for older people, hotels, holiday accommodation and certain employment uses. - 3.19 Where development does not meet the above criteria, it will not be possible for applicants to use the Council's mitigation scheme.
+This is because Warblington Farm has a finite capacity and is needed to mitigate the development planned for through the Council's Regeneration and Economy Strategy 2022-203611. - 3.20 The Council has undertaken a review of the Warblington Farm scheme against the new guidance submitted by Natural England, this confirms that the mitigation scheme is an acceptable mitigation option under the latest guidance.
+Both the Warblington Farm Mitigation Option for Nutrient Neutral Development in Havant Borough Report12 and the Addendum14 can be found on the Council's website. - 3.21 In addition to providing cost effective mitigation for nutrient neutrality, land at Warblington Farm also has the potential to deliver the following benefits: - A permanent refuge for Solent Waders and Brent Geese a number of sites will need to provide mitigation by means of a financial contribution towards the enhancement of habitats, particularly those on secondary support areas or low use sites; - The Environment Act 2021 means there will be a requirement for all new development to achieve a net gain in biodiversity.
+For development unable to make the necessary improvements on site, development contributions could be made to create and enhance habitats at Warblington Farm; and - The potential to provide additional nutrient mitigation subject to further feasibility and analysis. - 3.22 In terms of development achieving nutrient neutrality, the Review of the Warblington Farm Mitigation Option for Nutrient Neutral Development in the Havant Borough report13 confirms that there is a scientific link between effect from development and the mitigation at Warblington, as required by the Habitats Regulations.
+The mitigation is suitable for development draining to Budds Farm and Thornham Wastewater Treatment Works and is therefore suitable for mitigating the impact of any development in Havant borough. - 3.23 A financial contribution will be sought based on the calculation of the load provided by the